riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

 **5. What is a distribution function?**

 A **distribution function** is a mathematical function that describes how particles (or states, or properties) are distributed across different values of a relevant variable (e.g., energy, velocity, momentum) within a system.
 In statistical mechanics, these functions quantify the probability of finding a particle in a particular state or energy level at a given temperature.
 They are fundamental for characterizing the statistical behavior of large ensembles of particles.
-(Refer to [Core Notes.md](#distribution-functions) for more detail).
+(Refer to [[#distribution-functions|Core Notes.md]] for more detail).

 **6. Write a brief review of Maxwell-Boltzmann distribution function.**